Free Fire World Series: History

+Inaugural edition 2019

 Free Fire World Series 2019 was held in November 2019 at Barra Olympic Park, Rio de Janeiro, and featured a prize pool of $400,000.
 12 teams from Brazil, Thailand, Indonesia, Vietnam, the Middle East, India, Latin America, North America, and Eurasia participated in the championship.
 It was won by the Brazilian representatives the Corinthians.
-The event had a peak live viewer count of 1.9 million.
+The event had a peak live viewers count of 1.9 million.

+2020 Cancellation

-Due to the Coronavirus pandemic, Free Fire World Series 2020 had to be replaced with Free Fire Continental series which was held to be on April 19.
+Due to the COVID-19 pandemic, the FFWS for the 2020 season - alongside the 2020 Free Fire World Cup 2020 (FFWC) that was supposed to be held in Jakarta during the Summer, were both cancelled.
+Free Fire World Series 2020 had to be replaced with Free Fire Continental Series 2020 which was held to be on April 19.
 Free Fire Continental Series was held as 3 separate events for Asia, EMEA and Americas.
 The event was streamed live on YouTube and had 1.5 million peak live viewers.
 There was a prize pool of $300,000.
 In each region a total of 18 teams fought for a prize pool of $300,000.
 The Asian region winner was EXP Esports, the EMEA region winner was Sbornaya Chr, and the American region winner was Team Liquid.

+2021

 In 2021, Garena announced the Free Fire World Series with a prize pool of $2 million.
-The event was held in May 2021 at Marina Bay Sands, Singapore.
+The grand finale was held in May 2021 at Marina Bay Sands, Singapore.
 A total of 18 teams competes for the FFWS trophy, which was won by Phoenix Force (EVOS Esports TH).
-The Free Fire World Series 2021 became the most watched esports event in history with over 5.4 million peak live viewers, surpassing the 2021 League of Legends World Championship, which had 4 million peak viewers.
+The Free Fire World Series 2021 became the most watched esports event at the time with over 5.4 million peak live viewers, surpassing the 2021 League of Legends World Championship, which had 4 million peak viewers.

+The second FFWS event was cancelled due to COVID-19 pandemic scheduled to held in November 2021.

+2022

+In 2022, two FFWS editions were held.

-FFWS 2022 was held in May 2022 at the Resort World Sentosa convention centre.
+The first FFWS 2022 grand finale was held in May 2022 at the Resort World Sentosa convention centre.
 The event featured 18 teams representing different regions, competing for a prize pool of $2 million.
 The championship was won by Attack All Around.
-The event had a maximum of 1.4 million concurrent viewers during the grand finale, which was a decrease of 4 million viewers from the 2021 viewership, partially due to the ban of Free Fire in India.
+The event had a maximum of 1.4 million concurrent viewers during the grand finale, which was a decrease of 4 million viewers from the 2021 viewership, partially due to the ban of Free Fire in India and Bangladesh.

 The second FFWS event of 2022 was held in Bangkok, Thailand.
 The event featured 17 teams from around the world.
 Players compete for a prize pool of $2 million.
-The championship was won by EVOS Phoneix which won the second place in the first FFWS event in 2022.
+The championship was won by EVOS Phoenix for the second time in this competition.